 The Bank ensures to receive enough collateral, and ensures that assets are of good quality and broadly diversified in terms of nature, countries, industries and entities.
-Assets accepted by the Bank as collateral portfolio are:
+Assets that could be potentially accepted by the Bank as collateral portfolio are:

-- Stock-exchange listed company shares & ETF; - Mutual funds;
+- Stock-exchange listed company shares & ETF;

+- Mutual funds;

 - Sovereign and Corporate bonds;

-- Preferred shares;
+- Preferred shares:

 - Structured products, only those issued or commercialized by the Bank;

+- Physical Gold and Silver and Certificates;

 - Cash.